OxfordHCC/solid-media/solid-css-setup.md

 Add the following config file called `ecosystem.config.js`.
-    Do not forget to update the url with the one of step 1 and the port with the one of step 2.
+    Do not forget to update the url and the port
     ```

     module.exports = {
       apps : [{
         name   : "CSS instance",